utsavanand2/docs/docs/pricing/README.md

 Do you need a custom solution?

-What about bulk-pricing or bespoke features?
+What about bulk-pricing or bespoke features such as OIDC/OAuth2 and your own custom control-plane?

 Book a time for a free consultation with the team to see we can help you.
 Contact [sales@openfaas.com](mailto:sales@openfaas.com) along with the number of tunnels you require.